-- 15.10.4 The timing ends at the moment the marker is released, falling or on the ground as seen by the officials, the electronic mark is dropped or at the moment of the first valid track point in the scoring area, if track points only was set.
-If Observers are used, they must ensure that they have stop-watches when observing in this task - 15.11.3 Task data: (if observers and markers are used) - description of point "A", "B" and "C". - minimum and maximum distances from "A" to "B". b. - minimum and maximum distances from "B" to "C". - 15.13.4 The scoring position is the mark or best track point after the minimum time or distance has elapsed.
+- b. minimum and maximum distances from "A" to "B". - c. minimum and maximum distances from "B" to "C". - 15.13.4 The scoring position is the mark or best track point after the minimum time or distance has elapsed.
 If Observers are used, the scoring position is the mark if the observer has seen the marker drop after the minimum set time.
 Otherwise the scoring position will be the landing position, provided that the balloon has been seen by an official to be still airborne after the minimum time. - 15.16.4 (for events with observers)